 - What kinds of social activities take place?

 Our social events are designed to help you get to know our lawyers and cities in a relaxed fashion.
 Different lawyers are invited to the events allowing you to meet a variety of people.
 Significant others are invited to some of the events.
 We believe that it's important for everyone involved in the decision-making process to have a clear understanding of the firm and its people.
 The events vary by city, but we'll make sure that you are well-fed and have fun!

 Summer associates are evaluated on an informal basis, by the lawyers for whom they are completing projects, throughout the summer.
 In addition, there is a formal mid-summer and end-of-summer meeting.
-At the conclusion of the summer program, the decision regarding the extension of the offers is made.
+At the conclusion of the summer program, decisions regarding the extension of offers are made.